EuCd$_2$As$_2$: a magnetic semiconductor

 Single crystals of EuCd$_2$As$_2$ were prepared by the Sn-flux method \cite{Ma:2019}.
+Details of sample synthesis, X-ray and electron probe microanalysis are described in Supplemental Material (SM) \cite{SM}.
 Carrier density was changed through controlling the purity of the starting materials.
 To increase the crystal size and quality, a two-step process was employed, where the crystals from the first growth were used as a seed material for the final growth.
 The layered trigonal lattice of EuCd$_2$As$_2$, shown in the inset of Fig.~\ref{fig1}(a), results in triangular and hexagonally shaped crystals.
-The flux-growth of single crystals results in an optically isotropic (001) surface.
+The flux-growth of single crystals leads to an optically isotropic (001) surface.
 Blocks of Cd$_2$As$_2$ are sandwiched between the Eu planes, with similar distances to binary semiconducting CdAs$_2$ \cite{Schellenberg:2011}.
-Infrared reflectance and transmission were measured using a Bruker Vertex 80v spectrometer, at temperatures from 5~K to room temperature, with {\em in situ} gold evaporation \cite{Homes1993}.
-High energy reflectance was complemented by ellipsometry and X-ray data \cite{Tanner2015}.
-The magneto-transmission and magneto-reflectivity were measured in the Faraday configuration, in magnetic fields up to 16~T, and at temperatures from 4 K to 140 K. The light wave vector propagated parallel to the external magnetic field, aligned with the crystallographic $c$ axis.
-A Bruker Vertex 80v interferometer using an infrared source was coupled to the experiment using light-pipe optics.
-The sample was located in a superconducting coil and surrounded by the helium exchange gas.
-Time-resolved photoemission (tr-ARPES) experiments were carried out at the EPFL LACUS, at the ASTRA end station \cite{Crepaldi:2017} of the Harmonium beamline \cite{Ojeda2015}.
-A single $s$-polarized harmonic at an energy of 37 eV was selected by a time-preserving monochromator.
-The {\em in situ} cleaved sample was excited by an $s$-polarized pump pulse at a fluence of 0.5~mJ/cm$^2$.
-The measurements were carried out at 80 K, with a temporal resolution better than 150 fs, an energy resolution of 150 meV, and an angular resolution of $0.3^\circ$.
+We have determined infrared reflectance and transmission \cite{Homes1993,Tanner2015}, complemented by infrared measurements in magnetic fields up to 16~T, for details see SM \cite{SM}.
+Time-resolved photoemission (tr-ARPES) experiments were carried out at the EPFL LACUS, at the ASTRA end station \cite{Crepaldi:2017} of the Harmonium beamline \cite{Ojeda2015}, with details described in SM \cite{SM}.